Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Experiment

 \subsection{Analysis and Visualization}

 \textbf{Visualization and Generalization.} We give several visualization examples using our model on Cityscapes PPS validation set.
-Moreover, we also visualize several examples on Mapillary dataset~\cite{neuhold2017mapillary} and BDD dataset~\cite{yu2020bdd100k} to show the generalization ability of our method.
+Moreover, we also visualize several examples on the Mapillary dataset~\cite{neuhold2017mapillary} and BDD dataset~\cite{yu2020bdd100k} to show the generalization ability of our method.
 As shown in the first row of Fig.~\ref{fig:exp_vis}, our method achieves considerable results.
 Moreover, on the Mapillary~\cite{neuhold2017mapillary} and BDD datasets~\cite{yu2020bdd100k} which do not have part annotations, our method can still work well as shown in the last row of the Fig.~\ref{fig:exp_vis}.
 Moreover, we also visualize the results on PPP datasets.
 The first two rows show the crowded human scene and outdoor scene.
 Both cases show that our model can obtain the convincing results.
 The last row shows the small objects cases.
-The failure cases are due to extremely small objects including their parts.
+The failure cases are due to tiny objects including their parts.

 \textbf{Upper bound analysis of Our Model.} In Tab.~\ref{tab:upper_bound}, we give the upper bound analysis to our model by replacing the panoptic segmentation Ground Truth or part segmentation Ground Truth into our prediction.
 Replacing panoptic segmentation GT leads to a huge gain on PartPQ while replacing part segmentation only results in a limited gain.
 That indicates PartPQ is more \textit{sensitive to panoptic segmentationt than part segmentation on CPP dataset}.
 We conclude that a stronger panoptic segmentation model maybe the key for better PPS results.
-This is also the reason why our method works better in PPP than CPP since the PQ in PPP is much higher than CPP.

-\textbf{Limitation and Future Work.} One limitation of our method is that our part prediction is conditional on whole scene.
-More fine detailed part information can be obtained directly on each thing with a higher resolution input.
-Moreover, from Tab.~\ref{tab:upper_bound}, more balanced metrics that consider part prediction and non-part prediction equally will be another research direction.
-Moreover, since the part segmentation still have many issues such as low-resolution problems and imperfect structures around part(shown in Fig.~\ref{fig:vis_results_pascal_pss}), there still exists a huge space to explore.